FIRST UNITED CHURCH – GIVE GOODS:

 ~ towels, blankets, & sleeping bags ~ men’s shoes (size 9-13) and pants (size 29-32) ~ shampoo, sunscreen, band aids, & sewing kits ~ shampoo

 These donations can be delivered to the Gore St. Parkade (please use the buzzer for staff to assist you) between 9:00 and 3:30 M-F or left in the ERUC sanctuary entrance hall.
 For more info, please contact 604-681-8365.

 For miscellaneous supplies and items necessary for our ongoing work, First United maintains a Wishlist on Amazon.
 This makes it easy for you to donate the supplies needed most in our community.

 Due to the unique needs of the community we serve, as well as storage limitations, we can only accept items of use to our community.

 This summer St. George’s United Church (in Courtenay on Vancouver Island) is hosting a 6-day missions project for youth to serve in our local community, build relationships, eat together, grow and learn, and engage with others in new ways.
 The program is 6 days and involves staying over at St. George’s UC for 5 nights with GO Project staff, Rev. Ingrid Brown (Minister at St. George’s), and other United Church youth.
 Because of a generous grant, we can offer 9 participants a reduced program fee of only $185.00 for the week that includes lodging and food.
 See Pastor Tracy for more info! (http://www.thegoproject.ca/)

-Naramata Centre is open and offering over 40 programs this Spring, Summer, and Fall!
-Check their website: www.naramatacentresociety.org/programs to see our Programs flyer and to watch for program and accommodation registration.
+The Centre is open and offering over 40 programs this Spring, Summer and Fall!
+Check out their website: www.naramatacentresociety.org/programs to see their Programs @ A Glance flyer and to watch for program and accommodation registration.
 You can also come and just be at the Centre without taking a program.
-Come, join us at the Centre this year!
+Your participation and support will help Naramata Centre stay open.
+Come join us at the Centre this year!